Frank O. Lowden: Railroad career

 In 1933, Lowden was appointed to be one of three receivers for the bankrupt Chicago, Rock Island and Pacific Railroad.
 He served in this capacity with co-receivers Joseph B. Fleming and James E. Gorman (the latter had been president of the railroad since 1917) until his death in 1943 in Tucson, Arizona.
 His remains are buried in Graceland Cemetery, Chicago.

 Legacy

 The following are named after Lowden: Camp Lowden Boy Scout Camp, Lowden State Park and Lowden-Miller State Forest, all near his estate outside Oregon, Illinois; the Frank O. Lowden Homes in Chicago; and two Lowden Halls, located on the campus of the Northwestern University School of Law in Chicago and Northern Illinois University in DeKalb.

+A plaque dedicated to Lowden can be found in Lowden State Park, in front of a flagpole not far from Illinois Route 56.
+It was erected by the Holstein-Friesian Association of America, for which he served as president from 1921 until 1930.